cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

-  ranked in order to decide which settings will be applied: you can override the default configuration by using a configuration source with an higher priority, for example the ``-c <config file>``, ``-params-file <file>`` or parameters provided with command line, where the last have the higher priority.
+  ranked in order to decide which settings will be applied: you can override the default configuration by using a configuration source with an higher priority, for example the ``-c <config file>``, ``-params-file <file>`` or parameters provided with command line are different locations where the last have the higher priority.
 See `Configuration file <https://www.nextflow.io/docs/latest/config.html#configuration-file>`__ section of nextflow documentation.